 You can download the application form and other necessary forms on the Delaware Division of Professional Regulation webpage.

-The Delaware Board of Professional Counselors of Mental Health will review your application.
-Once it is approved, you will be eligible to take the standardized exam through the National Board for Certified Counselors.
+Submit your application to the Delaware Board of Professional Counselors of Mental Health for review.
+If it is approved, you become eligible to take the standardized exam through the National Board for Certified Counselors.

-You will find information regarding the examination content, dates and locations in addition to contact information on the Delaware Division of Professional Regulation webpage.
+You can find information regarding the examination content, dates and locations in addition to contact information on the Delaware Division of Professional Regulation webpage.